djagya/danilz.me/resume.md

 published: true
 ---

-TODO: check grammar and other thigns

-My name is Danil Zakablukovskii,
+My name is **Danil Zakablukovskii**, I live and study in Berlin and have Student visa (I wouldn't mind to change it to a blue card :).
 I'm a full-stack developer (more backend than frontend).
+I'm from Russia and **I'm not an EU citizen** yet.

 - 5+ years of experience
 - 3.500+ worked hours on Upwork (and 100% Job Success!)